 “It’s not addressed to me,” said Jango.

-Jango admired the front of Faith’s card.
+Jango admired the front of Faith’s holiday-card.
 He opened the card and inspected her hand-drawn fox.
-He turned her cricket.
+He turned her bug-stick.
 “Excellent wing-work.”

 “My friend Faith Featherway said she owed you a bug-stick.
 Is that why you expected me?”